Fire and rescue services

 If hiking in remote areas, register your details with park authorities.
 Research local natural hazards and conditions before you go.

-If you plan to visit Iguazu Falls, read our:
+If you plan to visit Iguazu Falls, read our travel advice for:

 If you plan to drive in Paraguay: